You may need a study permit to live in Norway for more than three months. See which immigration rules apply to you.

 Once you have paid the invoice and SiO receives the funds, SiO will issue a confirmation letter which you need for your study permit application.
 This may take up to 10 working days.
 Enrolled students can find more detailed information on the Student Portal to guide them through the Study Permit application process.

-NB: For international students from outside the EU/EEA who are enrolled at Campus Bergen, you will receive different instructions.
+NB: For international students from outside the EU/EEA and Switzerland who are enrolled at Campus Bergen, you will receive different instructions.

 EU/EEA citizens*: Registration Scheme